fuzziqersoftware/newserv/README.md

 newserv comes with a set of patches for many of the above versions, based on AR codes originally made by Ralf at GC-Forever and Aleron Ives.
 Many of them were originally posted in [this thread](https://www.gc-forever.com/forums/viewtopic.php?f=38&t=2050).

 You can also put DOL files in the system/dol directory, and they will appear in the Programs menu for GC clients.
 Selecting a DOL file there will load the file into the GameCube's memory and run it, just like the old homebrew loaders (PSUL and PSOload) did.
-For this to work, ReadMemoryWord.ppc.s, WriteMemory.ppc.s, and RunDOL.ppc.s must be present in the system/client-functions/System directory.
+For this to work, ReadMemoryWordGC.ppc.s, WriteMemoryGC.ppc.s, and RunDOL.ppc.s must be present in the system/client-functions/System directory.
 This has been tested on Dolphin but not on a real GameCube, so results may vary.

 Like other kinds of data, functions and DOL files are cached in memory.
 If you've changed any of these files, you can run `reload functions` or `reload dol-files` in the interactive shell to make the changes take effect without restarting the server.